dkdue/WindowsGSM.Valheim/README.md

 # Important
 For now the server works with a password, you have to put 5 numbers or 5 letters minimum, it is mandatory !!!

-The number of connected players does not work, I deduce that it is possibly due to having to put the server with a password

 # Installation
   1. Download the latest release